Subject access requests

 • information regarding your other rights under the GDPR / Data Protection Act 2018.

-To view or access a copy of your health records please email: kmicb.ig@nhs.net, giving as much detail as possible on the record(s) you wish to access.
+To view or access a copy of your records please email: kmicb.ig@nhs.net, giving as much detail as possible on the record(s) you wish to access.

 We will ask you for proof of your identity and proof of your address.
 The organisation then has one month to respond to your request, from receipt of the above information.